MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

 For example, if the execution of the operation relies on the state of other qubits, then it should support the `Controlled` functor; if the operation has an inverse, then it should support the `Adjoint` functor.

 > [!NOTE]
-> In this article, we only discuss how functors alter the operation signature.
+> This article only discuss how functors alter the operation signature.
 For more details about functors and operations, see [Operations and Functions in Q#](xref:microsoft.quantum.guide.operationsfunctions).

-To require support for the `Controlled` and/or `Adjoint` functor in an operation type, we need to add an annotation indicating the corresponding characteristics.
+To require support for the `Controlled` and/or `Adjoint` functor in an operation type, you need to add an annotation indicating the corresponding characteristics.
 The annotation `is Ctl` (for example, `(Qubit => Unit is Ctl)`) indicates that the operation is controllable.
 That is, its execution relies on the state of another qubit or qubits.
 Similarly, the annotation `is Adj` indicates that the operation has an adjoint, that is, it can be "inverted" such that successively applying an operation and then its adjoint to a state leaves the state unchanged.

-If we want to require that an operation of that type supports both the `Adjoint` and `Controlled` functor we can express this as `(Qubit => Unit is Adj + Ctl)`.
+If you want to require that an operation of that type supports both the `Adjoint` and `Controlled` functor you can express this as `(Qubit => Unit is Adj + Ctl)`.
 For example, the built-in Pauli <xref:microsoft.quantum.intrinsic.x> operation has type `(Qubit => Unit is Adj + Ctl)`.

 An operation type that does not support any functors is specified by its input and output type alone, with no additional annotation.